rachel-sedibridge/IMAGE-obj-sonification-prototypes/documentation/scan_implementation.md

 # Segmented
-This prototype has not implemented the more complex UI features implemented in the coninuous sound version: playing individual sounds on their own, and selecting specific regions to play in the sonification.

 ## 1. Global variables
 There are a lot of global variables and I'd like to get rid of some of them, but haven't had time yet.